 Pianist

-Pianist and composer Thomas Enhco born in Paris in 1988.
+Pianist and composer Thomas Enhco was born in Paris in 1988.

 After studying at the Centre des Musiques Didier Lockwood and the Paris CNSM, his career begins in 2006 with the release of his first album, Esquisse, followed by the albums Someday My Prince Will Come (2009) and Fireflies (2012/ Label Bleu), then Feathers (2015/ Verve) and Thirty (2019/ Sony Classical).
 In parrallel, he records Funambules with Vassilena Serafimova (2016/ Deutsche Grammophon) and Bach Mirror (2021/ Sony Classical).
-His last album (in duo with Stéphane Kerecki), A Modern Songbook, was released in 2023 with Sony.
+The album (in duo with Stéphane Kerecki), A Modern Songbook, was released in 2023 with Sony.
+His last album, Mozart Paradox, is released in the Spring of 2025.

-He received the Martial Solal International Jazz Piano Competition 2010 (3rd prize), the Django d’Or 2010 (New Talent), the FIPA d’Or 2012 (Best Film Music), the Victoires du Jazz 2013 (Revelation), the Osaka International Chamber Music Competition 2017 (2nd Grand Prize), the Prix ACEG de la SACEM 2017 and the Grand Prix SACEM du Jazz 2020.
+He is laureate of the Django d’Or 2010 (New Talent), the FIPA d’Or 2012 (Best Film Music), the Victoires du Jazz 2013 (Revelation), the Osaka International Chamber Music Competition 2017 (2nd Grand Prize), the Prix ACEG de la SACEM 2017 and the Grand Prix SACEM du Jazz 2020.

 As a composer, he is very solicited.
-He has composed notably two concertos and a rhapsody, and a variaty of pieces for piano, choir and ensembles.
+He has composed notably two concertos and a rhapsody, and a variety of pieces for piano, choir and ensembles.
+In 2025, he premieres his Seven Visions for piano and orchestra as well as his Concerto for Tap-dance.
 He has also written several movie soundtracks, notably for Gérard Mordillat’s Les Cinq Parties du Monde (for which he won the 2012 FIPA d’Or for Best Original Score).

 Website